NotTobi/soundcloud-dl/README.md

 - Better error handling -> also displaying errors to the user

 If you want to help implement one of those features, go right ahead! :)

+### Developer TODOs

+- document configuration
+- cross-browser compatibility of `browser.storage.sync` and various other `browser.`-only methods at the moment
+- cleanup `background.ts`

 ## Building the addon